 ✓ Principle 6: Secure the Data

-General Data Protection Regulation (GDPR) has not been created to bring down organisations collecting and processing data.
+General Data Protection Regulation (GDPR) has not been created to bring down organizations collecting and processing data.
 However, it has been put in place to make sure that they handle such data more responsibly and transparently.
 The GDPR penalties and the backlash for not following through are huge, which are covered later in this GDPR summary.
-But, here are some ways in which organisations can safeguard themselves.
+But, here are some ways in which organizations can safeguard themselves.

 ✓ Review Security

 Organisations should use better and more secure methods to safeguard their user data stored on-premises as well as on the cloud.
 Encryption is to secure servers, storage, media, and networks.
 Strong key management and verification of identities for access to data are other steps that are there to improve security and GDPR compliance.

 This is important because if data thieves attack the organisations, then they can save themselves hefty fines by proving that they had taken all the necessary precautions to secure the data.

 ✓ Record Keeping

 As the consumers can place requests for accessing, editing, or erasing of their data, it is essential for organisations to ensure proper records are in place.
 GDPR compliance not only requires that the organisations keep the data secure, but also produce it without ‘undue delay’ when asked to do so.
 Therefore, organisations must keep proper records to track the data movement and its processing.